THE BEST ROAD DISC WHEELSET UPGRADES

 Tubeless is Nearly Ubiquitous

-Wider and tubeless ready rims are one thing that most all disc brake wheelset makers seem to agree on.
-For the first time that I’ve written this annual update of disc brake wheelset upgrades, all the wheels in this review are “tubeless ready”.
+Wider and tubeless-ready rims are one thing that almost all disc brake wheelset makers seem to agree on.
+All the wheels in this review are “tubeless ready”.
 You don’t have to run them with tubeless tires but they are ready if you want to.

-They also range from 19mm to 21mm wide across the inside of the rim, the dimension that affects wheelset comfort and handling along with the type of tire you use, how much you inflate it, and the amount of vertical compliance built into the wheelset.
-(The outside rim width at the brake track in relation to the mounted tire width along with the shape and depth of the rim provides an indication of how the wheelset will perform aerodynamically.)
+They also range from 19mm to 21mm wide across the inside of the rim, the dimension that affects wheelset comfort and handling along with the size tire you use, how much you inflate it, and the amount of vertical compliance built into the wheelset.

-I mention tubeless and rim width together as, while this review is for road disc wheelsets, I know some of you plan to take your wheels off-road for a change-of-pace ride during the season or race cyclocross in the fall.
+I mention tubeless and rim width together as, while this review is for road disc wheelsets, I know some of you plan to take your wheels off-road on dirt or gravel for a change-of-pace ride during the season or race cyclocross in the fall.
 Don’t hide.
 I know you are out there.
 I’ve seen you out there!
 (Oops).

 A wide, tubeless wheelset will allow you to install and run tubeless tires down to very low pressures and still provide you comfort and good handling on dirt, gravel or grassy trails.